“Companies must bet on flexibility in everything that contemplates the ecosystem of employees” - BCFocus

 “Companies must bet on flexibility in everything that contemplates the ecosystem of employees”

 Interview.
-Ignacio Traves, Vice President of Sales at Cobee: “Businesses need to be flexible in everything that includes the employee ecosystem”
+Ignacio Traves, Co-Founder and CSO of Cobee: “Companies must bet on flexibility in anything that contemplates the employee ecosystem”

 Happy employees generate greater productivity and a greater level of engagement within companies, hence the need to implement adequate social benefit programs by organizations in a period when this type of foresight and foresight acquire a key role for the worker.